CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/README.md

 ## TODO
 - [75%] Find a scenario and related datasets to demonstrate the idea of BicycleGAN.
-You may simply train two CycleGANs separately using the original code of CycleGAN without enforcing the consistency of the shared domain between the two cycles.
+  - You may simply train two CycleGANs separately using the original code of CycleGAN without enforcing the consistency of the shared domain between the two cycles.
-- [10%] Implement BicycleGAN so that you can jointly train the two cycles with additional constraints on the consistency of the shared domain.
+- [10%] Implement Bi-CycleGANs so that you can jointly train the two cycles with additional constraints on the consistency of the shared domain.
 Compare the results of separate training and joint training.
 - [10%] Report
 - [5%] Bonus, share you code and what you learn on github or  yourpersonal blogs, such as [this](https://andrewliao11.github.io/object/detection/2016/07/23/detection/)